Primary School workshops

 High School workshops

 In this one-off workshop, students will engage with visual artworks by Dylan Mooney, a proud Yuwi man from Mackay, Queensland, with connections to the Torres Strait and South Sea Islands.
 He is an artist with disability who creates paintings, drawings, and digital illustrations in an exciting comic book style.
 Dylan’s artwork tells stories about strength, survival, and love.
-Your students will be excited by contemporary art practice and explore symbols.
-Students will create their own superheroes with a powerful talisman in the form of a short narrative.
+Your students will be excited by contemporary art practice and do a drawing activity exploring symbols before expanding on descriptive language and characterisation.
+Students will create their own superheroes with a unique and powerful talisman, sharing stories in the form of a short narrative.
 Students will develop skills to make their writing more personal, inventive and engaging.

-In this short series students will have the opportunity to both rant and celebrate!
-Students will learn about the form, language features and history of the ode as well as some useful strategies for idea generating, using mentor texts and beginning a draft.
+In this workshop series students will dig deep into their opinions, creating odes and anti-odes.
+Students will have the opportunity to learn about the poetic form of the ode, language features and as well as some useful strategies for idea generating using mentor texts.

-In this workshop series students are introduced to the ideas of protest of art, with specific reference to work of Blak Douglas.
-Students will complete writing in various text types, responding to elements in the work of Blak Douglas and considering protest in their own writing.
+In this workshop series students are introduced to the ideas of protest in art, with specific reference to work of Dhungatti artist, Blak Douglas.

 -